-- office equipment

-- IT hardware and software

-- furniture and fittings

-- laboratory equipment

 - machines and instruments

 - tools or devices

 - vehicles

 - other specific equipment needed for operations.

 Equipment items can only be funded by the Programme if no other EU funds have contributed towards their financing.
 All equipment must be purchased in line with procurement rules.